Probing exotic long-lived particles from the prompt side using the CONTUR method

-\paragraph{Step 4} We determine a ``prompt threshold'' $p_{th}$ before which particles can be considered indistinguishable from prompt.
+\paragraph{Step 4} We determine a transverse ``prompt threshold'' $p_{th}$ before which particles can be considered indistinguishable from prompt.
 Indeed, if the decay of the LLP takes place before $p_{th}$, then tracks and deposits from the decay products should be reconstructible using the standard ATLAS and CMS algorithms.
-To choose the value of the threshold, we are guided by Refs.~\cite{ATLAS:2023nze} and~\cite{CMS:2014pgm} and the fact that vertices can only be reconstructed in ATLAS and CMS up to about 10~cm in the barrel and around 60~cm in the end-caps.
-If a vertex cannot be reconstructed, then tracks cannot be either, and the same goes for jets that are typically vetoed in the standard algorithms if they do not contain any tracks.
-We therefore choose $p_{th}$ to be 10~cm for particles in the barrel ($|\eta| < 1.5$, where $\eta$ is the pseudo-rapidity) and 60~cm for particles in the endcaps ($|\eta| \geq 1.5$).
+To choose the value of the threshold, we are guided by Refs.~\cite{ATLAS:2023nze} and~\cite{CMS:2014pgm}.
+The ultimate limiting factor in track or vertex reconstruction is the transverse impact parameter requirement, which is of the order of 5~mm for both experiments.
+Even in the most extreme cases, where the daughter particles' tracks have a large opening angle, decays before 5~mm would yield reconstructed tracks.
+We therefore choose $p_{th}$ to be 5~mm.
+We also determine if particles decay outside of the detector, conservatively taking the dimensions of the ATLAS detector (13~m in radius, and 22~m in length on each side).

-\paragraph{Step 5} For each particle species, we build up the distribution of lab-frame decay positions across all generated events.
-Multiple LLPs of the same species in the same event can contribute to the distribution, assuming that their decay positions are uncorrelated in the lab frame.
-We then calculate the fraction of LLPs of species $i$ where the decay is below the prompt threshold, to calculate a ``prompt fraction'' $f_i$ :

-where $N_i$ is the number of LLPs of species $i$ in the sample (there can be multiple per event), and $L^j$ is the lab-frame decay position of LLP $j$ in either the transverse or longitudinal direction.
-If the pseudorapidity of the LLP satisfies $\eta_j < 1.5$, then the transverse decay position is taken and it is compared with the transverse prompt threshold; otherwise if $\eta_j \geq 1.5$, the longitudinal decay position and prompt threshold are used.